 \subsection{Mechanical elimination of redundant dimensionless quantities}

-The discussion so far gives the effective number $d_{\rm eff}$ of admissible dimensionless quantities.
-However, in applications one often starts from a basis $\{{\bm e}_1,{\bm e}_2, \dots,{\bm e}_d\}$ of $ \ker A $ and the associated candidate dimensionless quantities $\{ \pi_1, \pi_2, \dots, \pi_d\}$ and then wishes to determine systematically which of them are redundant under the constraints.
+The previous subsection gives the number of independent admissible dimensionless quantities.
+In applications, however, one often first constructs a basis $\{{\bm e}_1,\dots,{\bm e}_d\}$ of $\ker A$ and the corresponding candidate dimensionless quantities $\{\pi_1,\dots,\pi_d\}$, and then asks which of these candidates are redundant under the constraints.